 And finally, be sure to keep your questions clear and unambiguous.
 This is much harder than it sounds; questions that seem straightforward to you might confuse other people.
 For example, a question like, “Do you travel more for business or pleasure?” could be confusing because it’s not clear if you mean the number of trips or duration of trips.

-You should read over your questions again and again, but the best way to guard against unclear/confusing questions is to have people you know and trust take the survey and let you know if there were any questions that stumped them or that they felt didn’t have adequate options for answers.
+You should read your questions over again and again, but the best way to guard against unclear/confusing questions is to have people you know and trust take the survey and let you know if there were any questions that stumped them or that they felt didn’t have adequate options for answers.

 You can build a survey pretty easily (and for free) through a site like SurveyMonkey, and you can test it through there, too.
-Bear in mind that you’ll want to test it thoroughly and then you’ll need to get your client’s buy-off before you (or they) send it to their clients.
+Bear in mind that you’ll want to test it thoroughly and then you’ll need to get your client’s buy-in before you (or they) send it to their clients.

 It can be a lot of work (and work that you should charge for), but it can be invaluable for crafting messages that reach the right audience and get them to take action.

-Your turn!
 What kinds of insights have your clients had into their target audiences?
 Let us know in the comments below!

-Last Updated on December 15, 2022
+Last Updated on August 15, 2023

 Leave a Reply